thebutler1/-IPATCH-SoL/FULL/readme.md

- Use F95 to grab remaining files. to grab image and LIVE2D Only text file,
+ Use F95 to grab remaining files.
+ Only text file,